How Brand Identity Makes Your Marketing Easier [Case Study]

 The strategy

-We needed to come up with a way to pique other store-buyers’ interest, create advertising that showcased her theme of flowers growing in the yard, and create a website, brochures, selling strategies, and a branding program that would deliver repeat business.
+We needed to devise a way to pique other store buyers’ interest, create advertising that showcased her theme of flowers growing in the yard, and create a website, brochures, selling strategies, and a branding program that would deliver repeat business.

 The implementation

-In talking to Christina, I had to find out “Why flowers?
+When I talked to Christina, I had to ask, “Why flowers?
 Why on glass?”
-She told me, “You don't always have flowers in your garden so why not paint them on a vase so you can have them year-round?"
+She told me, “You don't always have flowers in your garden, so why not paint them on a vase so you can have them year-round?"

 Those words became the opening sentence in brochures that told her story.
-The paragraph continued, “Christina's love of nature has been a lifelong passion, beginning in childhood when she tended the flower and vegetable gardens of her parents.
+The paragraph continued, “Christina's love of nature has been a lifelong passion, beginning in childhood when she tended her parents' flower and vegetable gardens.
 Her designs are derived from these memories.”

-When asked about her style, she told me she painted the flowers as if, "they were growing out of the ground and onto the glass."
+When asked about her style, she said she painted the flowers as if "they were growing out of the ground and onto the glass."

-I placed the glassware in soil for a photo shoot to emphasize the point.
+To emphasize the point, I placed the glassware in the soil for a photo shoot.
 I came up with the tagline, “Bringing a bit of paradise into a hectic world.”

-We changed the name of her products to, “Christina’s Hand Painted.”
-We came up with three collections of vases to make ordering easier: seeds, buds and blooms.
+We changed the name of her products to “Christina’s Hand Painted.”
+To make ordering easier, we created three collections of vases: seeds, buds, and blooms.

-With a brochure and website that could tell her story, we registered for the Los Angeles Gift Show and while we she didn't get the best location, we came up with a unique design for her booth.
+With a brochure and website that could tell her story, we registered for the Los Angeles Gift Show.
+While she didn't get the best location, we came up with a unique design for her booth.

 The Booth